facebookresearch/EgocentricUserAdaptation/README.md

 # Matthias Continual Learning Benchmark Project

+TODO: Only use default usersplits in config, remove others

 TODO give separate nb workers for continual_eval (e.g. 10 for batch_size 10 and stream 100),
 predict (full stream, can take 10 processes as well) and train (e.g. 3 because waiting for continual eval mostly gives a lot of time for next batch)